Kozi Wierch

 Kozi Wierch is a mountain situated in the High Tatras mountain range in Poland, between the Gąsienicowa Valley and the Valley of Five Polish Lakes.
-At 2291 m, it's the highest peak located entirely on Polish territory.
+At 2291 m, it's the highest peak located entirely within the borders of Poland.

-Kozi Wierch is also the highest point of the Orla Perć tourist trail, which is considered one of the most dangerous and difficult trails in the Tatras.
+Kozi Wierch is also the highest point of the Orla Perć tourist trail, which is generally considered one of the most dangerous and difficult trails in the Tatras.